erred/uva-ls/README.md

 | CaaS | GCP           | Cloud Run         | [docs][8]  | 3.8    | works  |
 | CaaS | Alibaba Cloud | Container Service | [docs][10] | 3.8    |        |

-IBM also has docker, but STDIN/STDOUT ?
+- IBM also has docker, but STDIN/STDOUT?
+- Alibaba also has docker functions, but not really documented?
+- Azure docker functions?

+## TODO

+- [ ] increase timing resolution
+- [ ] check ns resolution for 3.6

 ## background